 Before we continue, let us explain some terminology, especially the use of the word server.
 In WebSphere for z/OS, the functional component on which applications run is called a server instance.
-Server instances comprise OS/390 or z/OS address spaces that actually run code.
+Server instances comprise address spaces that actually run code.

 A server, on the other hand, is a logical grouping of replicated server instances.
 Why is that?
 Servers allow you to partition workloads into separate server instances, but still refer to them as a single unit.
-This is particularly important in sysplex environments, where each OS/390 or z/OS system in the sysplex might be running a replicated server instance, but clients outside the sysplex address them as a single server.
+This is particularly important in sysplex environments, where each system in the sysplex might be running a replicated server instance, but clients outside the sysplex address them as a single server.
 The client does not know which server instance is actually doing work on its behalf; in fact, a subsequent work request from the client may, due to workload balancing, be served by a different server instance in the sysplex.